-Budapest is a great destination for a long weekend city break, not only because it’s beautiful and there are loads to do but also because it is not as expensive as some of the other European cities.
+Budapest is a great destination for a long weekend city break, it’s beautiful with loads of activities and not as expensive as some of the other European cities.
 Budapest is one of the most affordable European city breaks you could take and there is a lot to do and see for both adults as well as kids.

 An early afternoon flight out of London (morning flights out of London to any European cities are much more expensive) with a flight time of 2.5hrs we landed in the beautiful city of Budapest , the capital and by far the most populous city of Hungary and one of the largest cities in the European Union.